The 9 dumbest reasons why leaders

 Bah Humbug!! |

-you've made the decision to do something it's just the beginning
+When you've made the decision to do something it's just the

-of the process, not the end.
-Example: Can-Do leaders make the decision
+beginning of the process, not the end.
+Example: Can-Do leaders

-that take place within companies.
-Great decisions need great execution!
+and decisions that take place within companies.
+Great decisions

 |